Andrew-Steingass/Northwestern/msds_431_intro_golang/assignment_7_LLM_Linear_Regression/README.md

 ## Challenges Faced
 During development, some differences were noted in how calculations like regression coefficients, p-values, and rounding were handled between Go and Python/R. These differences stem from how floating-point precision is handled across languages and their respective libraries.
 Careful handling of these discrepancies was necessary to ensure comparable results across different platforms.

+## Assignment 7 Write-up

+### Co-Pilot (GPT 4o)
+I didnt really like copilot and AI directly itegrated into my code.
+Atleast for this assignment.
+There is too much is going on in a single tool.
+I would rather have items segmented out.
+Although, when playing around with some of the inline auto suggestions I liked it.
+If I were to use something in a business setting, I probably would try cursor.
+My associates have good things to say about it.
+One of the problems I saw with this method, is that it changed the calculations for F, T, and P.

+### Browser Chat (GPT 4o) https://chatgpt.com
+(ChatGPT_Conversation.txt) for conversation

+For me, I think splitting IDE and AI into seperate windows and interfaces helped me get a better results.
+I learned from the co-pilot attempt as well, and made adjustments from the get-go.
+It produced a number of other metrics while keeping to my strict guidelines.

+### Manual Coding and General Thoughts
+Manual coding is essential for thoroughly learning a language and understanding its intricacies.
+However, once a developer becomes proficient, leveraging AI tools becomes invaluable.
+Routine code functions that would typically take 30 minutes can be completed by an AI agent in seconds, saving time and reducing mental strain.
+Using natural language prompts with AI agents can enhance code readability through better variable naming, inline comments, and alternative coding approaches.
+These agents also assist in learning, refactoring, and quickly implementing ideas for new use cases.
+I recommend a hybrid approach for all developers—manual coding to deepen knowledge and AI assistance to boost productivity.
+Just as mathematicians now use advanced tools like Excel or Python instead of solely relying on calculators, developers should embrace AI agents to streamline their workflow and enhance output.

+### Future Assignment Thoughts
+Students need to be warned to sign up for github Co-Pilot 2 weeks in advanced.
+Github takes up to 9 days to process the free student version.
+Guidelines need to be be moved from copy paste, to specific to the assignment.
+I would think I am going to be graded on other items other than the guidelines provided for this assignment